jseidl/hass-magic_areas/docs/source/how-to/implementation-ideas.md

 This is an interesting concept where when movement is detected on a room with closed doors, presence is inferred to be kept until a door is open.
 This is ideal for rooms where you usually close the door when you're in, like bathrooms (if you to pee with the doors open, then that isn't for you), bedrooms at bedtime, garages, laundry rooms etc. I will re-mention Wasp in a box on appropriate rooms below.

 !!! warning
-    Wasp in a box track [[aggregates|Aggregation]] sensors and thus will consider ALL doors and motion sensors in an area.
+    Wasp in a box track [aggregates](../features/aggregation.md) sensors and thus will consider ALL doors and motion sensors in an area.

 ### BLE Trackers